Admissions

 Students Not Seeking a Certificate or Degree

 Some students take credit courses at the College but do not plan to earn a certificate or degree.
-These students apply through the usual application process and are required to take the placement assessment before registration.
-Some students may be exempt from placement assessment; see the exemption criteria for more information.
+These students apply through the usual application process and may need to take the placement assessment before registration.
 Non-degree seeking students are not required to participate in advising.

 Application Dates